softspring/tf-google-cloud-scan-attack-detector/README.md

 ## Requirements

-- Your GCP project must have the `Logging Admin` role on the service account.
+- Your GCP project must have the `Logging Admin` role on the service account (in other case, you will see "logging.sinks.create" permission error).

 ## License